smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 - [infisical-kms/client.ts](file://packages\infisical-kms\src\client.ts)
 - [infisical-kms/types.ts](file://packages\infisical-kms\src\types.ts)

-## Structured Logging Implementation
+## Structured Logging Architecture

-The Audit Core System has been updated to replace the legacy ConsoleLogger with a modern StructuredLogger and LoggerFactory system.
+The Audit Core System has been updated to replace the legacy LoggerFactory with a modern StructuredLogger and LoggerFactory system.
 This enhancement provides consistent, factory-based logging across the system with improved observability, performance metrics, and error tracking capabilities.

 ```mermaid
 classDiagram